jose-yh/neuroagents-erp-ai/README.md

-# 🚀 In development
+## 🚀 In development

 - Explore Deep Learning with TensorFlow and PyTorch.
 - Learn about MLOps and cloud deployment.
 - Develop interactive dashboards with integrated AI.
-- Connect models to ERP system APIs like SAP.
+- Connect models with APIs from different systems (IT, ERP, among others)..

 Also, I will continue to upload my personal projects and ideas about intelligent agents here.